• Skip to primary navigation

 Instructions

-• Place the pan on medium heat, add the 2 tbsp of olive oil, chopped or sliced onions, sliced or cubed carrots, finely chopped garlic, a pinch of salt and a pinch of black pepper.
+• Place the pan on medium heat, add the 2 tablespoon of olive oil, chopped or sliced onions, sliced or cubed carrots, finely chopped garlic, a pinch of salt and a pinch of black pepper.
 Cook for 2-3 min stirring a few times.

 • Add the stock and bring to boil.
 When this starts to simmer, add the rice, the black lentils and allow to cook (covered) on low heat for about 7-9 minutes.